A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Experiment settings

-We evaluate for MNIST, CIFAR-10, and Tiny-ImageNet image classification tasks.
-We use sgd with momentum and train up to $80$k (for MNIST) or $100$k (for CIFAR-10 and Tiny-ImageNet) iterations.
-The initial learning is set $0.1$ and decays by $1/10$ at every $20$k (MNIST) or $25$k (CIFAR-10 and Tiny-ImageNet).
-The mini-batch size is set to be $100$, $128$, and $200$ for MNIST, CIFAR-10, and Tiny-ImageNet, respectively.
+\SKIP{ We evaluate on MNIST, CIFAR-10, Tiny-ImageNet, and ILSVRC2012 (or ImageNet) image classification tasks.
+We use sgd with momentum and train up to $80$k (for MNIST), $100$k (for CIFAR-10 and Tiny-ImageNet), or $900$k (for ImageNet) iterations.
+The initial learning is set $0.1$ and decays by $1/10$ at every $20$k (MNIST), $25$k (CIFAR-10 and Tiny-ImageNet) or $300$k (ImageNet).
+The mini-batch size is set to be $100$, $128$, $200$, $128$ for MNIST, CIFAR-10, Tiny-ImageNet, ImageNet, respectively.
 For all experiments, we use $10$\% of training set for the validation set.
-We evaluate at every $1$k and record the lowest test error.
-All results are the average of either $10$ (for MNIST) or $5$ (for CIFAR-10 and Tiny-ImageNet) runs.
+We evaluate at every $1$k (MNIST, CIFAR-10, Tiny-ImageNet) or $5$k (ImageNet), and record the lowest test error.
+All results are the average of either $10$ (for MNIST), $5$ (for CIFAR-10 and Tiny-ImageNet) or $3$ (for ImageNet) runs.

-When computing \gls{CS}, we always use all examples in the training set to prevent stochasticity by a particular mini-batch.
+When computing connection sensitivity, we always use all examples in the training set to prevent stochasticity by a particular mini-batch.
 We also use the entire training set when computing Jacobian singular values of a network.
-Unless stated otherwise, we set the default pruning sparsity level to be $\bar{\kappa}=90$\% (\ie, $90$\% of the entire parameters in the network is pruned away).
-For all tested architectures, pruning such level of sparsity does not lead to a large accuracy drop.
+Unless stated otherwise, we set the default pruning sparsity level to be $\bar{\kappa}=90$\% (\ie, $90$\% of the entire parameters in the network is pruned away), and pruned at random initialization as in~\citet{lee2018snip}.
+For all tested architectures, pruning for such level of sparsity does not lead to a large accuracy drop. }